ArctosDB/documentation-wiki/_documentation/geology.markdown

  - <a href="https://en.wikipedia.org/wiki/Chronostratigraphy">Chronostratigraphy</a> - strata based on the time of formation of the rock bodies.

  - <a href="https://en.wikipedia.org/wiki/Lithostratigraphy">Lithostratigraphy</a> - stata based on the lithologic properties of the rock.
-Lithostratigraphic units are defined and recognized by observable physical features and not by their inferred age, the time span they represent, inferred geologic history, or manner of formation.

  - <a href="https://en.wikipedia.org/wiki/Biochronology">Biochronology</a> - strata based on the use of assemblages of fossils that are not tied to stratigraphic sections (in contrast to biostratigraphy, where they are).